arnauqc/collabworks/README.md

 #### Scopus
 Make a search of all the articles you would like to analyse.
-Obtain afterwards the data by selectind *Export*.
+Obtain afterwards the data by selecting *Export*.
 In the tooltip select *CSV* and *citation information only*, since no abstract is needed.
 Place finally all the csv files into the 'data' folder contained in the execution directory.

 ### Arguments and execution